seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

     });
 {% endhighlight %}

 We have to mentally parse it to understand what is going on here.
-In this way we need a different pattern to manage concurrency.
-And generators very briefly are a way to may asynchronous code look sequential and synchronous:
+In this way, we need a different pattern to manage concurrency.
+And generators very briefly are a way to may asynchronous code look sequential and synchronous.

-{% highlight php %}
-<?php

-use Recoil\React\ReactKernel;

-// ...

-ReactKernel::start(
-    function () {
-        var_dump(yield makeRequest('url1'));
-        var_dump(yield makeRequest('url2'));
-        var_dump(yield makeRequest('url3'));
-    }
-);
-{% endhighlight %}

-Now, with promises and generators are putting the best of both worlds together, we have this asynchronous and performant code but it looks like synchronous, linear and sequential.
+Promises and generators are putting the best of both worlds together, we have this asynchronous and performant code but it looks like synchronous, linear and sequential.
+Coroutines hide away asynchronicity.
+The asynchronicity becomes an implementation detail.
+And what we write and what we reason about, the flow control now looks very sequential and linear like our brain works.

 Talking about ReactPHP you can use [RecoilPHP](https://github.com/recoilphp) to rewrite promise chains so they will start looking like a traditional synchronous code.